artnoage/ARC-AGI-2/readme.md

 Key features include:
 * Concurrency control using `asyncio.Semaphore`
-* Periodic and final result saving
+* Periodic and final result saving.
+The saving mechanism has been updated to ensure all results are captured correctly even when running concurrent tasks.
 * Detailed logging
 * Signal handling for graceful shutdown
 * Consistent data structure with all responses stored as lists